Wormholes in Poincar\`{e} gauge theory of gravity: Introduction

-Researches on physics of wormholes by Morris, Thorne, and Yurtsever have opened up, in recent years, a new field of study in theoretical physics and several publications have appeared in recent years among which we can quote, traversable wormhole geometries constructed by matter fields with exotic {\sf EMT}~\cite{MarcoChianese2017}, phantom or quintom-type energy~\cite{phantworm} and wormholes supported by nonminimal interaction between dark matter and dark energy~\cite{intdarksec}, see~\cite{lobocgqreview} for a comprehensive review.
-However, owing to the problematic nature of exotic matter, many attempts have been made toward minimizing its usage and instead, modifying {\sf GR}, with the purpose of overcoming the issue of energy conditions within wormhole structures.
-Much research on wormhole solutions in modified gravity has been done including, Lovelock theories~\cite{LOVEWORM}, Rastall gravity~\cite{rastallworm}, wormhole solutions in modified gravity with curvature-matter coupling~\cite{Garcia-Lobo}, scalar-tensor theory~\cite{bd}, $f({\sf R})$ gravity~\cite{fr}, Einstein-Cartan theory ({\sf ECT})~\cite{ectwormhole}, Einstein-Gauss-Bonnet~\cite{gmfl} and other theories~\cite{otherworms}.
+Researches on physics of wormholes by Morris, Thorne, and Yurtsever have opened up, in recent years, a new field of study in theoretical physics and several publications have appeared in recent years among which we can quote, traversable wormhole geometries constructed by matter fields with exotic {\sf EMT}~\cite{MarcoChianese2017}, phantom or quintom-type energy~\cite{phantworm} and wormholes supported by nonminimal interaction between dark matter and dark energy~\cite{intdarksec}, see~\cite{lobocgqreview} for a comprehensive review. {Also an intriguing hypothesis concerns the possibility that the Milky Way could be a huge wormhole~\cite{MilkywR}.} However, owing to the problematic nature of exotic matter, many attempts have been made toward minimizing its usage and {in this way, modified gravity theories~\cite{ExtGravCappo}{, as extensions of {\sf GR},} can provide a setting in order to overcome} the issue of energy conditions {for} wormhole structures.
+Much research on wormhole solutions in modified gravity has been done including, wormholes in the framework of gravitational decoupling~\cite{Ortiz2021}, Lovelock theories~\cite{LOVEWORM}, Rastall gravity~\cite{rastallworm}, modified gravities with curvature-matter coupling~\cite{Garcia-Lobo}, scalar-tensor theory~\cite{bd}, $f({\sf R})$ gravity~\cite{fr}, Einstein-Cartan theory ({\sf ECT})~\cite{ectwormhole1,ectwormhole}, Einstein-Gauss-Bonnet~\cite{gmfl} and other theories~\cite{otherworms}.